jimbateson/jamesbateson.co.uk/src/articles/accessibility-for-content-editors.md

 * Headings-mention heading order/structure
 * Tables-make people aware of how important creating accessible data tables is to people using assitive technology

 This is something low-hanging, high-impact that many people already do, and several out-of-the-box content management systems also provide the ability to do.
+A helpful field description or tooltip can make a massive difference in remiding people of things to consider when entering content.
+Of course they could be ignored, but it's a good way to keep the accessibility awareness and messaging visible day-to-day.
+Eventually these practices in suggestions will lead to good habbits.
+It could also benefit new team members onboarding, having this useful information and reminders as they learn the system.

 #### A note on WSYIWYG editors